 Simulate an artificial image#

 The goal of this notebook is to simulate an artificial image of a star field at RA=280 deg, Dec=0 deg.
-This will familiarize you with the data generating process of an astronomical image, especially help you understand how do bias, dark, read-out noise, and sky background affect the final image.
+This will familiarize you with the data-generating process of an astronomical image, especially helping you understand how bias, dark, read-out noise, and sky background affect the final image.
 At the end of this notebook, you will play with an interactive tool to simulate a realistic image of any given exposure time, sky background, read-out noise, bias value, dark current, and seeing condition.
 Have fun!

 Prerequisites